effelima/agile-metrics/README.md

 # AGILE METRICS

-A simple app to help you with stimation in software development
+A simple app to help you with estimation in software development

 ---
 ***Under development***